OctopusDeploy/docs/docs/getting-started/first-deployment/define-and-use-variables.md

 ---
 title: Define and use variables
-description: Step by step guide on how to define and use variables in a Octopus Deploy deployment.
+description: Step by step guide on how to define and use variables in an Octopus Deploy deployment.
 position: 50
 hideInThisSection: true
 ---